Expert Guidance

 Connected and Well Traveled

-The college counselors frequently travel to and present at regional and national professional conferences of organizations such as the Association of College Counselors in Independent Schools, the National Association for College Admission Counseling, and the Rocky Mountain Association for College Admission Counseling, and often visit colleges and universities that may be of interest to Rowland Hall students.
-Rowland Hall is a known quantity in the admissions offices at several hundred colleges and universities throughout the country, including highly to most-competitive institutions as well as colleges of different types, styles, sizes, and settings.
+Rowland Hall's college counselors frequently travel to and present at regional and national professional conferences of organizations such as the Association of College Counselors in Independent Schools, the National Association for College Admission Counseling, and the Rocky Mountain Association for College Admission Counseling, and often visit colleges and universities that may be of interest to Rowland Hall students.
+Rowland Hall is a known quantity in the admission offices of several hundred colleges and universities throughout the country—highly to most-competitive institutions, as well as colleges of different types, styles, sizes, and settings.

 Get Ready, Get Set

-Each fall, the college counselors visit freshmen during first-year seminar and sophomores during a tenth-grade core class.
-The college counselors present separate meetings for parents of ninth and tenth graders to introduce the college process for younger students.
+Each fall, college counselors visit ninth graders during first-year seminar and sophomores during a 10th-grade core class.
+The college counselors present separate meetings for parents/caregivers of ninth and tenth graders to introduce the college process for younger students.

 Director of College Counseling Michelle Rasich and Associate Director of College Counseling Coral Azarian pose for a photo